IanMcDevitt/Interview_Trading_Code/README.md

     python3 -m pip install --user --upgrade pip

 ```
-To run each file it will be this if its a python script:
+To run each file it will be this, if its a python script:
 ```
 python3 {name_of_project}.py
 ```
-And for .ipnb files use jupyter notebook:
+And for .ipynb files use jupyter notebook:
 ```
 # inside the directory use